UNITED STATES DISTRICT COURT FOR THE EASTERN DISTRICT OF VIRGINIA

 CRIMINAL DEFENSE ATTORNEY CASE RESULT:

-A young man who conspired via private chats and Twitter at age 22 to gain unauthorized access to government computer systems and online accounts belonging to several United States government officials was sentenced on September 8 to 5 years in prison.
-He was prosecuted under the Federal Computer Fraud and Abuse Act.
+A 22-year-old young man prosecuted under the Federal Computer Fraud and Abuse Act for conspiring via private chats and Twitter to gain unauthorized access to United States government computer systems and online accounts belonging to several United States government officials, to include CIA Director John Brennan, was sentenced on September 8, 2017 to 5 years in prison.

 Justin G. Liverman, aka “D3F4ULT”, now 25 and an honor roll college student majoring in computer engineering, pleaded guilty on January 6 to a plea deal that included dismissal of charges carrying higher penalties in exchange to a plea for a charge with a 5 year maximum sentence.
 Liverman admitted to being a member of a conspiracy that called itself “Crackas With Attitude” (AKA “CWA”) to commit unauthorized computer intrusions, identity theft, and telephone harassment.

 After the plea, his defense attorney Marina Medvin, principal attorney at Medvin Law Firm, told reporters

 “Crackers with Attitude, aptly named, cracked entry into our highest ranking government officials’ accounts; easily too.
 What they also did was “crack” our over-trusting, optimistic perception of the American government.
 They showed us the need to second-guess our government’s promise of security and trust.
 I personally believe that significant good will come of this; that our government will implement stronger and more secure data policies – hopefully strong enough to keep kids from reading it and redistributing it.”